joel-sgc/netpala/readme.md

 - ✅ Lists available **network devices**
 - ✅ Displays **known** and **scanned** networks
+- ✅ Displays **vpn** connections
-- ✅ Adding password based networks (wpa-psk/sae)
+- ✅ Adding and connecting to password based networks (wpa-psk/sae)
+- ✅ Adding and connecting to wpa-enterprise based networks (wpa-eap)
 - ✅ Force network scan with keybind
+- ✅ Enabling / Disabling network device
 - ⚙️ Uses **DBus** to talk directly to NetworkManager and wpa_supplicant

 ---

 ## ⚠️ What’s Missing / TODO

-- Integrating WPA-Enterprise networks, will probably just open an editor tab with a template for the user to configure it
-- VPN connections manager
+- VPN connections manager (halfway down)
 - Probably some bugs

 It’s functional enough for me right now, but PRs are welcome if you want to polish it up.